 Now, looking at one of the novels on the screen, I have the job of editing and re-writing, after waiting the requisite few months between finishing the rough draft, and starting on the polishing.

-Then there’s the sequel to What Sets Us Apart, called Strangers We’ve Become I’ve finally got to editing several times, and it’s nearly done.
+In the meantime, and slipping further and further on the schedule is the sequel to What Sets Us Apart, called Strangers We’ve Become, I’ve finally got to editing several times, and it’s nearly done.

 But here’s the thing.